 A Vocal Massage targets muscles involved in vocal production through remedial massage, gentle myofascial work, and trigger point therapy.
 The first component of a Vocal Massage is postural assessment and palpation of the area around your neck and jaw to establish if restrictions in the muscles may be affecting your larynx and breath.
 Your larynx and hyoid bone are gentle moved to assess if they are in a free, neutral position, range of motion of your jaw will be measured and the therapist will check if your ribs and diaphragm are mobile and your posture is balanced.

 A treatment plan is then developed specific to your needs which may include alleviating tension around the front of the neck and jaw, mobilising the hyoid bone and larynx and addressing postural issues affecting the freedom of your breath.

 Personally I use my knowledge both as a massage therapist trained in advanced techniques for the neck, jaw and larynx and as an opera singer and vocal teacher.
 I am not a specialist in vocal disorders- I regularly refer clients to ENTs and Speech Pathologists when they have difficulties beyond my scope of practice.
 Often clients are also referred back to me particularly when a diagnosis of muscle tension dysphonia has been made and I am brought in as a complementary therapist as part of the client’s treatment plan.

-Book a Vocal Massage today and see how it can help your Voice!
+Why don’t you book a Vocal Massage with me today and see how it can help your voice?